 - Disseminate the Center’s findings using several communication methods.

-- Through our partnership with WE ACT, expand the capacity of low-income communities of color to advocate for improved environmental conditions by using the Center’s scientific findings and related findings by other investigators.
+- Through our partnership with WE ACT for Environmental Justice, expand the capacity of low-income communities of color to advocate for improved environmental conditions by using the Center’s scientific findings and related findings by other investigators.

 DAVID EVANS, PH.D.